2023 Gaff-n-Go Event Information

 • Time starts at judge’s signal.

-• The climber continues up to the top of the pole.
-At the top of the pole will be a canvas bag containing a cow bell.
-The climber will remove the bell from the bag and ring it.
+• After transferring the deadend insulator at the last stop the climber will see a canvas bag at the pole top containing a cow bell.
+The climber will remove the cow bell from the canvas bag and ring it.
 Once rung, the cow bell will be placed back in the bag.
-Then the climber climbs down the pole (no other tasks remain except to safely climb down).

 • Time stops when the climber touches the ground.

-Mean Time: 15 minutes
+Mean Time: 5 Minutes

-Drop Dead Time: 18 minutes
+Drop Dead Time: 10 Minutes

 • Time starts at judge’s signal.

-Mean Time: 4 minutes
+Mean Time: 4 Minutes

 Construction: 10’ cross arms with wood braces.
 Brace mountings will be 30” out and 21” down from the arm (gain) hole.
 40’ Class 4 poles.
-Buckingham will supply the 50061A-4/80-Ox Block 80’ Handline Kit for this event.
+Buckingham will supply the 50061A-4/80-Ox Block 80’

 Time starts at the judge’s signal with the apprentice standing at an arm’s length from the pole wearing work gloves.
 The apprentice’s belt and hooks will be lying on the ground beside him an arm’s length from the pole, safety strap snapped into D-ring and belt unbuckled.
 No belt will be allowed to be placed on or around the pole.